bboozzoo/q3stats/README.md

 Unfortunately the code will not be built during `go get` as the default build process is limited.

-Fetch all dependencies by running `make get-deps`.
-This will fecth all of the dependencies as well as tools used during the build (`esc`).
+Fetch all dependencies and required tools (`esc`) by running `make get-deps`.
+Make sure that your `GOPATH` is set properly before running the command.

-Build with `make`.
-This will build both the server executable and helper tools.
-The main `q3stats` binary is self contained, all static data is embedded directly into the binary itself.
+The main server binary and helper tools are built by running `make`.
+The server binary (`q3stats`) is self contained, all static data is embedded directly into the binary itself during the built.

 You can also run `make packed` to pack the binaries with UPX (make sure that `upx` is available).